AaronKutch/keyboard_layout/README.md

 ```
  OS  @ # ? ! %   0 7 8 9 0  Alt
 Esc  v < ^ > =   0 4 5 6 0  Enter
-  >  / * - + $   0 1 2 3 0  Ctrl
+  ?  / * - + $   0 1 2 3 0  Ctrl
   Tab Space []   M3 Shift BackSpace
 ```
-where "v < ^ >" are the arrow keys and the bottom right '>' is there for the common "->" sequence in Rust.
+where "v < ^ >" are the arrow keys and the top `?` is the actual `?` char.
 Some of the zeros may be replaced.
 When holding down M0 with a thumb, your other four fingers are immediately in position to move with the arrow keys.
 The downwards arrow being on the pinky instead of a WASD-like arrangement takes some getting used to, but I think it is a strictly superior way that avoids up-down alternation cases.
 At the same time as you have arbitrary movement, your right hand is free to do any hold modifier, which is extremely useful when selecting text without switching to a mouse.

 M2 activates the delimiters layer
 ```
  OS    ^ &         ' " ` ~  Alt
-Esc  < > ( ) \   | [ ] { }  Enter
+Esc  { } [ ] \   | ( ) < >  Enter
-     v < ^ >                Ctrl
+  ?  v < ^ >                Ctrl
   Tab Space M3   [] Shift BackSpace
 ```
 where "v < ^ >" are the arrow keys again